 What is Home Infusion Therapy?

-Our home infusion therapies combine the services of an accredited specialty pharmacy provider with skilled, caring infusion nursing professionals.
+Our home infusion therapies combine the services of our pharmacy with skilled, caring infusion professionals.
 This experienced team provides your intravenous infusion therapy and specialty injection medications safely and effectively in the comfort of your own home.
 Home infusion therapy began in the early 1980’s when new medical technologies made it possible for patients to receive their intravenous medications at home, without a costly hospital visit.

 Advantages to Home Infusion: